Protocol

 - newline-delimited

-key=valuerecords - keys sorted according to Profile-defined key order (or lexicographically by default)
+key=valuerecords - keys sorted according to the profile’s

 - no whitespace normalization